mightytribble/vertex-ai-search/README.md

 # vertex-ai-search
 A SillyTavern extension that enables the vertex-ai-search tool for full service Vertex AI connections.

-Requires monkeypatching chat-completions.js to work, for now.
+Requires SillyTavern 1.14+ to work (which at the moment means Staging).